Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Beyond The Meta Crisis/Beyond The Meta Crisis - A Blueprint for a Better Future.md

 #### 33.2 The potential for the New Vision and Plan to create a better future for humanity and all life on Earth
 #### 33.3 A call to action for readers to join the rising movement and support the implementation of the New Vision and Plan.

+## Section XI: Tools and Resources For Action